 Victim Support operates a 24/7 confidential support line and live chat, offering specialist support for anyone who has been affected by terrorist attacks.
-Victim Support can provide immediate and longer term support through their local services, which can be accessed at any time after the attack.
+Victim Support can provide immediate and longer term support through their local services, which can be accessed any time after the attack.

-If you are bereaved through murder or manslaughter and you are an immediate family member of the deceased, Victim Support can help you through the Homicide Service.
-You can contact the Homicide Service yourself or you can be referred by an agency or the police (for example through your Family Liaison Officer).
+If you are bereaved through murder or manslaughter and you are an immediate family member of the deceased or you were a witness to the murder or manslaughter, Victim Support can help you through the Homicide Service.
+You can contact the Homicide Service yourself or you can be referred by an agency or the police (e.g. through your Family Liaison Officer).